-Under TILA, lenders must make certain disclosures about the cost of borrowing in the mortgage documents, including the annual percentage rate, the finance charge, the amount financed, the total payments, and the payment schedule.
-Lenders that don’t provide accurate disclosures are in violation of this law.
+Under TILA, lenders must make certain disclosures about the cost of borrowing in the loan documents, including the annual percentage rate, the finance charge, the amount financed, the total payments, and the payment schedule.
+Lenders that don't provide accurate disclosures are in violation of this law.

 Both TILA and HOEPA permit you to sue for money damages, including a refund of any financing costs you paid.
 In some cases you may be able to rescind (cancel) your mortgage.
 With a rescission, the lender must give back closing costs and finance charges, and you must return the present balance of the mortgage.

 Rescinding the mortgage will stop a foreclosure, but this usually only works if you can arrange a refinance to return the remaining loan principal to the lender.
-In a robust real estate market this is not a problem, but with a property that is underwater (where the value of the home is less the amount owed), refinancing may not be possible and a court may require you to demonstrate that you can actually complete a valid tender before allowing the rescission.
+In a robust real estate market this is not a problem, but with a property that's underwater, refinancing might not be possible and a court might require you to demonstrate that you can actually complete a valid tender before allowing the rescission.

 Creditor overreaching and predatory lending are two common types of misconduct that constitute unfair lending practices.

 "Creditor overreaching" typically occurs in one or both of the following ways:

 Both types of overreaching may be present in a single transaction.
 If so, this can quickly lead for a foreclosure since the loan is most likely unsuitable and unsustainable for the borrower.